-Applicants to a graduate program may be admitted while they are pending receipt of a bachelor's degree.
+Graduate program applicants may be admitted while they are pending receipt of a bachelor's degree.
 To qualify, students must meet current admission requirements and provide proof that they will earn at least a bachelor's degree prior to their first day of classes at UHCL.